Buying your first home is one of the most important, exciting and sometimes stressful decisions you will make.

 Keep an eye on property prices in the areas you are interested, read up on property prices in the newspaper or online and scour online real estate guides to get an idea for property prices.
 Not only will this help you to budget, it will also help you know when you’ve found a bargain!

 The larger your deposit, the smaller the loan amount will be.
 This means you’ll have smaller repayments and the interest you pay will be less.
 While Heritage is able to lend up to 95% of the purchase price of properties, lender’s mortgage insurance (LMI) substantially increases if you have a higher loan-to-value ratio.

 Most lenders will check your current and past credit activity by contacting a credit ratings agency.
 By checking your file you can keep a track of what information is stored and if the details are correct.
-You can order a copy of your credit file through credit bureaus such as Equifax Pty Ltd or illion Australia.
-What is a credit report?
+You can order a copy of your credit file through credit bureaus such as Equifax Pty Ltd or illion Australia and you can usually access a free copy of your credit report once a year.
+Learn more in our article - What is a credit report?

 Lenders will check account statements for the last three to six months when assessing loan application so keep track of bills and payments to make sure there are no late payments, over-limits or overdraws.

 A solid track record of employment and a history of regular savings in your bank account will make it easier for you to get a home loan.
 Use a separate savings account with a higher interest rate to make regular deposits and few withdraws.
 Lenders want to see evidence of good financial management to ensure they aren’t taking unnecessary risks.
-If you plan on applying for a 95% loan, it’s important you put forward an excellent application and demonstrate financial reliability to increase chances of approval.
+If you plan on applying for a loan with only 5% deposit, it’s important you put forward an excellent application and demonstrate financial reliability to increase chances of approval.